Nicki Minaj Flaunts Skimpy Pink Fendi Garment In New Music Video With Chris Brown & G-Eazy

 Social media were very surprised by her confession and expressed their thoughts, which The Inquisitr recently reported.

 Minaj has released four studio albums — Pink Friday, Pink Friday: Roman Reloaded, The Pinkprint, and Queen.
-All which have peaked within the top two on the U.S. Billboard 200 album chart.
+All of which have peaked within the top two on the U.S. Billboard 200 album chart.

 Aside from singing and rapping, she also acts.
 Her first role was playing the voiceover for the character Steffie in Ice Age: Continental Drift in 2012.
 Since then, she has starred in The Other Woman and Barbershop: The Next Cut.
 This year, she is set to be in The Angry Birds Movie 2 which is scheduled to be released in August.